unioslo/harborapi/docs/usage/models.md

 ![IDE screenshot showing the type of a model field](../img/usage/models/autocomplete4.png)

 Certain models contain fields that are of a different model type.
-For example, the [`ProjectReq`][harborapi.models.ProjectReq] model has a field named `metadata` which expects a [`ProjectMetadata`](../models/project.md/#projectmetadata) instance.
+For example, the [`ProjectReq`][harborapi.models.ProjectReq] model has a field named `metadata` which expects a [`ProjectMetadata`][harborapi.models.ProjectMetadata] instance.
 When assigning a value to such a field, we can see the type of the field:

 ![IDE screenshot showing the type of a model field that is also a model](../img/usage/models/autocomplete5.png)